Mantis (film)

-Mantis is a 2025 South Korean action thriller film co-written and directed by Lee Tae-sung in his feature debut for Netflix.
-The film starring Im Si-wan and Park Gyu-young and co-written by Byun Sung-hyun is a spin-off, set in the same hired killer universe as of the 2023 film Kill Boksoon.

-The film is available to stream on Netflix from September 26, 2025.
+Mantis is a 2025 South Korean action thriller film directed by Lee Tae-sung in his feature directorial debut.
+Starring Yim Si-wan, Park Gyu-young, and Jo Woo-jin, the film is a spin-off to the 2023 film Kill Boksoon and set in the same universe.
+The film was released on September 26, 2025 on Netflix.

 Synopsis

 The film is about Mantis, a top assassin who comes back from vacation to find the hitman world in chaos after the downfall of the top company, MK.
 As he reintegrates into the industry by attempting to start his own company, he runs into Jae-yi, a former training partner and rival, and Dok-go, a famous retired killer who was his mentor at MK.
 He soon realizes they’re all competing to become the number one assassin.